cloudfleet/blog/content/tools-to-take-back-control-over-your-data.md

 **At CloudFleet we use Taiga to manage our tasks, user stories and issues.**

-[OpenProject](https://www.openproject.org/) serves a similar purpose if Taiga doesn't suit your needs.
+If Taiga doesn't suit your needs, [OpenProject](https://www.openproject.org/) serves a similar purpose.

 ## 8. Piwik

 To get data about how many people visit a web page and where they come from is of uttermost importance for every business nowadays.
-However the most services demand you storing your data with them.
+Most services, however, demand that you store your data with them.

 Fortunately there is [Piwik](https://piwik.org), a self hosted service that makes it possible to keep this essential data under your own control.